bpark176/Brennan.github.io/_pages/Research.md

 related: false

 ---
-This section of my portfolio contains my research projects, ranging from random experiments to more academic work.
+This section of my portfolio contains my research projects, ranging from random modeling of situations to more academic work.
 Each project reflects my curiosity in exploring practical and thought-provoking topics through research.

 ---
 **HiMCM 2025 Report (16953) - Brennan Park, Connor Seoung, Jion Choi, Jun Yi (11.25 - 11.25)**